Code of Ethics

 - Reports and financial statements must be produced in a transparent and accountable manner.
 The cost-effectiveness of the fundraising programs must be reviewed by the board of trustees.

 Do you have any questions?
-Do not hesitate to contact us, it is with pleasure that we will answer you to the best of our knowledge.
+Do not hesitate to contact us.